 A quick guide to the US-China trade war

-The US and China are locked in a bitter trade battle.
+The world's two largest economies have been locked in a bitter trade battle.

 US President Donald Trump has long accused China of unfair trading practices and intellectual property theft.

 In China, there is a perception that America is trying to curb its rise as a global economic power.

 Negotiations are ongoing but have proven difficult.
 In January, the two sides signed a preliminary deal but some of the thorniest issues remain unresolved.

 Uncertainties around the trade war have hurt businesses and weighed on the global economy.

 Mr Trump's tariffs policy aims to encourage consumers to buy American products by making imported goods more expensive.